 In 1678, Francis Nurse bought 300 acres in Salem Village from Reverend Samuel Allen, of the First Church of Salem, for 400 pounds.
 The Nurse family built a typical New England salt-box home on the property.

 Salem Village incorporated in 1757 as the Town of Danvers.
 According to legend, the town was named after Sir Danvers Osborn, a depressive royal governor of New York, who hanged himself in 1753.
-I was born in the modern city of Salem and spent time in neighboring Danvers.
+I was born in the modern city of Salem and have visited neighboring Danvers many times.

 The storied hysteria began in January 1692 at the Salem Village home of Rev. Samuel Parris.
 His nine-year-old daughter Elizabeth and 11- or 12-year old orphaned niece Abigail Williams, who lived in the Parris home, began to display bizarre fits — screaming, throwing things, making strange sounds, and twisting themselves into odd positions.
 Soon other local girls displayed the same behavior.